open-component-model/ocm/examples/lib/tour/docsrc/03-working-with-credentials/README.md

 To solve this problem of passing any set of credentials the OCM context object is used to store credentials.
-This handled by a sub context, the *Credentials context*.
+This is handled by a sub context, the *Credentials context*.

 As usual, we start with the default OCM context.